ibmresilient/resilient-python-api/docgen-example/README.md

 ---

-## Installation

-### Requirements
+## Requirements
 <!--
   List any Requirements
 -->
+The app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.

+### Resilient platform
+The Resilient platform supports two app deployment mechanisms, App Host and integration server.

+If deploying to a Resilient platform with an App Host:
+* Resilient platform >= `37.2.38`.
+* App is in a container-based format (typically provided as a zip file).

+If deploying to a Resilient platform with an integration server:
-* Resilient platform >= `v1.2.5`
+* Resilient platform >= `37.2.38`.
+* App is in the older integration format (typically provided as a tar.gz file).
-* An App Host or an Integration Server running `resilient_circuits>=30.0.0`
+* Integration server is running resilient-circuits >= `resilient_circuits>=30.0.0`.
-* If using an API key account, minimum required permissions are:
+* If using an API key account, make sure the account provides the following minimum permissions:
   | Name | Permissions |
   | ---- | ----------- |
   | Org Data | Read |
   | Function | Read |

-* Proxy supported: Yes/No
+### Cloud Pak for Security
+If you are deploying to IBM Cloud Pak for Security:
+* IBM Cloud Pak for Security >= 1.3.
+* Cloud Pak is configured with an App Host.
+* App is in a container-based format (typically provided as a zip file).

+### Proxy Server
+The app **does/does** not support a proxy server.

+### Documentation
+The following Resilient platform guides provide additional information:
+* **App Host Deployment Guide**.
+Provides installation, configuration, and troubleshooting information, including proxy server settings.
+* **Integration Server Guide**.
+Provides installation, configuration, and troubleshooting information, including proxy server settings.
+* **System Administrator Guide**.
+Provides procedure to install, configure and deploy apps.

-> An App Host is for container-based apps.
-To set up an App Host, see the App Host Deployment Guide at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
-On this page, select your Resilient platform version.
-On the follow-on page, you can find the guide by expanding Resilient Apps in the Table of Contents pane.
-Note that the App Host is not available on versions prior to V37.2.
+The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+On this web page, select your Resilient platform version.
+On the follow-on page, you can find the App Host Deployment Guide or Integration Server Guide by expanding Resilient Apps in the Table of Contents pane.
+The System Administrator Guide is available by expanding System Administrator.

+The following Cloud Pak guides provide additional information:
+* **App Host Deployment Guide**.
+Provides installation, configuration, and troubleshooting information, including proxy server settings.
+In the Table of Contents, expand Resilient Apps.
+* **System Administrator Guide**.
+Provides procedure to install, configure and deploy apps.
+In the Table of Contents, expand System administrator.

+The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+On this web page, select your Cloud Pak version.
+On the follow-on page, you can find the App Host Deployment Guide by expanding Resilient Apps in the Table of Contents pane.
+The System Administrator Guide is available by expanding System Administrator.
+> [NOTE: Dara needs to update the Cloud Pak guide titles and navigation]

 ---

+## Installation

 ### Install
 * To install or uninstall an App or Integration see [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs)